DestroyedClone/RiskOfBulletstorm/README.md

 Ticket: Spawns a Clay Templar.
 CD: 120

 [Unimplemented] Trusty Lockpicks: 50% chance to unlock chest.
-If it fails, the chest is destroyed.
+If it fails, the chest is permanently locked.

 ## Lunar